Reimerei/tr33_control/README.md

 This app leverages phoenix channels to sync the state between all connected browsers, so everybody sees the same state.
 The dynamic forms are all rendered in the backend and pushed via a live_html channel to the clients.
 It is an attempt to create a dynamic web app with almost no javascript.

+# currents
+* mapped shape/slope/... broken?
+(Tr33 only, strip index 0)
+* gravity not working
+* select command when last is deleted
+* white color palette
+* render position max to 65... (custom params on sliders)
+* ping pong count
+* mapped ping_pong
+* modifier
+* color palettes (steal some from wled)
+* UART not working for some reason, might be the cable
+* using cursors for UI selects
+* ping pong period @ 0 crashes
+* order branch and trunk indices/PINs
+* debounce issues when slider is at the bottom
+* Tr33 rainbow broken at trunk/branches crossing

 # Bugs/features
+* disable button for Commands
+* resync button
 * Sync time between ESPs
 * Sync random seed betwenn ESPs
 * find effect lib